-The application essay is one of the most important components of applying to college.
+The college application essay is one of the most important components of applying to college.
 Application essays require a lot of time and effort, so you want to make sure you don’t make easy-to-overlook mistakes such as going over your college application word count.

 Unfortunately, many students leave their admissions essay as the last step of their application process after studying for the SAT and learning how to request letters of recommendation.
 High school students don’t have the time, energy, experience, or organizational skills to prioritize their essay word count and word limits when writing their draft and receiving personal statement editing, recommendation letter editing, or cover letter editing, depending on your admissions documents.

 The good news is that being over the word limit in your admissions essay is not the end of the world.
 You’ve managed to output a lot of writing for your college essay.
 That’s a good starting point for revisions.
 All quality and successful admissions essays go through the revision process, and a big part of the revision process includes reducing word count.

 - How flexible is the college essay word limit?

 - Can you go over/under the college essay word count?

 - Why staying under application essay word limits is so hard

 - How to shorten the length of your admissions essay

 - Get help to cut down your college essay word count

 - FAQ about how to shorten your essay length: Advice from editing experts